-In 14 years of business at Rodriquez Consulting we have served a variety of Yacht Charter companies and private owners who were keen on chartering their yachts.
-More often than we would expect we get asked the usual question: Is yacht charter profitable and/or is it a good business to get in?
+In the last 14 years at Rodriquez Consulting we have served a variety of yacht charter companies and private owners who were keen on chartering their yachts.
+More often than we would expect we get asked the usual questions: Is yacht charter profitable and/or is it a good business to get in? or Can investing in yacht charter be profitable?

 In many industries the above questions would be rather simple questions to answer.
 However, in the yachting industry answering these questions with anything else other than “It depends..” requires us to get into more details.
 At the very least, we need to get into the specifics of the size segment you choose, primary geographic area and the yacht charter business model that you intend to implement.